dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
 This means a string without blanks or special characters but `-` and `_` are allowed (although not as first character).

-By convention, resource names start with a upper case letter.
+By convention, resource names start with an upper case letter.